-We enjoyed an epic trip touring throughout the United Kingdom last year; eight weeks working our way from London, England to Belfast, Northern Ireland!
+We enjoyed an epic trip touring throughout the United Kingdom; eight weeks working our way from London, England to Belfast, Northern Ireland!
 A series of house sitting assignments dictated our trajectory and we had the chance to make stops in certain cities along the way.
-One of our favorite places to visit was Liverpool, but we’d only set aside less than 24 hours to spend there before grabbing the ferry to our last stop in Belfast.
-That wasn’t nearly enough time to experience many of the great things to do in Liverpool!
+One of our favorite places to visit was Liverpool, unfortunately, we'd only set aside 24 hours to spend there before grabbing the ferry to our last stop in Belfast.
+After only a few hours of walking around, we realized that it wasn't nearly enough time to experience many of the great things to do in Liverpool!

 Here are 3 reasons we can't wait to visit Liverpool again- a city brimming with a creative edginess we just can't wait to experience more of.

 The city hums with urban regeneration that you can see and feel